-Lubrication analysis of the various grease samples includes a sample of new grease and shows no significant change in chemical composition.
-With observed marginal wear and oxidation, the grease appears to have a slight change in penetration going to a lower consistency, which is typical.
+Lubrication analysis of the various grease samples include a sample of new grease and show no significant change in chemical composition.
+With observed marginal wear and oxidation, the grease appears to have a slight change in penetration going to lower consistency.